Mr-Precise/linux-kernel-with-amdgpu-bin/README.md

 Vulkan - ok
 Hardware decode video - ok
 Most hardware - ok
 Steam Proton/Wine DXVK performance - ok
+SteamVR/ALVR - ok

 ### What is it based on?
 The corresponding kernel source code tree can be found here: